joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ## Introduction

 Security is, and always has been, a basic requirement for quality products.
-It has been part of every serious system since the start of networked computing in late 1900:s and is now part of every mans life with the moving of some parts of our lives to the internet.
+It has been a part of every serious system since the start of networked computing in the late 1900s and is now a part of everyone's life having moved some parts of our lives to the internet.
 However, it has always been hidden under the surface.
 It has not been publicly advertised by neither the media nor the system builders.

 The situation has changed.
-Nowadays, security breaches are front page news on the most respected newspapers and system builders openly discuss their security model as a part of marketing.
+Nowadays, security breaches are front page news on the most respected newspapers and system builders openly discuss their security model as a part of their marketing.

 ### The HYKER mission

 HYKER takes a strike at securing the data in a system, as opposed to securing the infrastructure.
 HYKER separates the access control of data from the process of sending it.
 A message protected by HYKER does not have an explicit addressee.
 There is no recipient, and nobody can decrypt it.
-Instead of encrypting for a known receiver, the message is tagged with metadata of how to acquire the key.
+Instead of encrypting it for a known recipient, the message is tagged with metadata of how to acquire the key.
 It is then up to a consuming party to request access to the decrypting key.

 This makes the system highly suitable for pub-sub systems, especially when you have multiple parties involved, or the data is stored over time, or people in the system come and go.

 This is all done using __end-to-end__ encryption, protecting the data in an unbroken chain from producer to consumer.
 There is no central storage of decryption keys.
 The important thing is that sensitive data does not touch any part of a system it does not need to.

-The security of a certain part of a system is always easy.
-Use good encryption, install a firewall, separate processes etc. The hard part is getting the overall security good.
-Being sure that there is no part of the chain that is weaker.
+Securing a certain part of a system is always easy.
+Using good encryption, installing a firewall, separating processes, etc., are all great ways of doing this.
+The hard part is getting the __overall__ security good.
+In other words, being sure that there is no part of the chain that is weaker than the rest.
 HYKER eliminates the need to trust the ultimate security of every part of the chain by focusing on the data instead of the infrastructure.
 This is done through a trust based security model.

 ### Key insight: Encryption is easy

 Want to encrypt something?
-Good, go get a state of the art implementation of a world class algorithm.
-This is available in a multitude of open source libraries.
+Good, go get a state-of-the-art implementation of a world-class algorithm.
+This is available in a multitude of open-source libraries.
 For free.

 ### Key insight: Key Distribution is hard

 So, you have a good way of encrypting your data.
 How do you obtain the key?
-In simple systems, you can use a classic PKI.
-But what if you don't know the receiver at send time?
-What if the receiver belongs to another organization that does not use a PKI?
+In simple systems, you can use a classic PKI (Publi Key Infrastructure).
+But what if you don't know the recipient at the time of sending your data?
+What if the recipient belongs to another organization that does not use a PKI?
 What if the keys need to be replicated?

 Key distribution and key management are generally recognized as problems with no one-size-fits-all solution.
-This is a big reason for why securing a system is difficult.
+This is a big reason why securing a system is difficult.
 The owner of the keys controls the data, and key management controls key ownership.

 ### Key insight: Access Control is all about trust

 Since access control governs access to data, it is very closely related to trust.
 Access control separates authorized entities from outsiders.
-Therefore, the part of the system that runs the access control is all powerful, if it is compromised or erroneously configured it can give access to anything it wants.
-Even itself.
+Therefore, the part of the system that runs the access control is all powerful, if it is compromised or erroneously configured it can give access to anything it wants - even itself.

 In traditional __hop-by-hop__ systems, access control is based on a set of rules.
-There are various parts of a system which holds data, and they give access based on the given rule set.
-This rule set can be circumvented, either by a configuration error or mischevious behavior from external attackers or insiders.
+There are various parts of a system which hold data, and they give access based on the given rule set.
+This rule set can be circumvented, either by a configuration error or mischievous behavior from external attackers or insiders.
 In a system like this, you are forced to trust the data holders since they have full power.

 If the access control is instead based on __end-to-end__ cryptography, you do not need to trust the data holders with access control.
 You can strip them of all power and handle access control through cryptography instead of rules.

-HYKER believes in a security design where you can select what you want to trust not what you need to trust.
-This way your system design and security model is not dependent on each other, you don't need to trust a part of your system just because data flows through it.
+HYKER believes in a security design where you can select what you __want__ to trust - not what you __need__ to trust.
+This way your system design and security model are not dependent on each other, you don't need to trust a part of your system just because data flows through it.

 ## Secure communication

 ### How the data is secured

 All security is based on conditionally selecting trusted parts of a system to handle your data.
-To enforce the security - i.e. the exclusion of untrusted entities - we use the tools, rules, and cryptography.
+To enforce security - i.e. the exclusion of untrusted entities - we use tools, rules, and cryptography.
-Rules are prone to human error, or malicious intents.
+Rules are prone to human error or malicious intent.
 Cryptography, on the other hand, is highly resistant to these flaws.

 #### Securing every part of the system (Hop-by-Hop)

-Most people that have come in contact with computer security have heard about the common techniques for connection security and end node security such as TLS and firewalls.
+Most people that have come in contact with computer security have heard about the common techniques for connection security and end-node security such as TLS and firewalls.

-These technologies are very good technologies, but the purpose is to secure the infrastructure, piece by piece, or as we call it in the industry, __hop-by-hop__ security.
+These technologies are very good, but the purpose is to secure the infrastructure, piece by piece, or as we call it in the industry, __hop-by-hop__.
 This means that when for example sending an email, the email is encrypted in transit and in storage, but the parties delivering the email are able to decrypt the message.
 This is a weakness.
-There can be vulnerable parts of the chain, or some part of the chain can be malicious.
+There can some parts of the chain that are vulnerable, and others that are malicious.
-Traditional security models like this are good for securing infrastructure that you own, it is not designed to protect data which does not explicitly belong to the system owner.
+While traditional security models like this are good for securing infrastructure that is owned in its entirety, it is not designed to protect data which does not explicitly belong to the owner of the system.

 #### Securing the data at the end nodes (End-to-End)

-When you do not control 100% of the infrastructure - as when using cloud services - or the data does not belong to the system - as in a chat service or an email system, protecting the infrastructure is not enough.
+When you do not control 100% of the infrastructure - as when using cloud services, or when the data does not belong to the system (e.g. chat services or email systems) - protecting the infrastructure is not enough.
 Additionally, you need to secure the data itself.
 If the data is encrypted at the message sender, and the decryption key is only made available to the intended recipient, you achieve what is called __end-to-end__ security (E2E).
 This type of security eliminates the need to fully trust every part of the system, making for a reduced attack surface and brings data ownership back from the system to the data producer.